iKarmaaa123/terraform-mongodb-devops-project/README.md

 <h3> GitHub Actions Workflow for Terraform </h3>

 This GitHub Actions workflow automates the deployment of your Terraform configurations whenever there is a push to the repository.
-It sets up the necessary environment, checks out the code, and runs the Terraform commands to initialize, plan, and apply the configurations:
+It sets up the necessary environment, checks out the code, and runs the Terraform commands to initialize, plan, and apply the configurations.

+This workflow ensures that your Terraform configurations are automatically deployed and managed whenever there is a change in the repository, leveraging the capabilities of GitHub Actions for CI/CD.

 ```hcl
 name: 'Terraform'